Manak House

-Manak's House (Манакова кућа) is a building on the outskirts of the former Savamala, Belgrade.
+Manak House (Манакова кућа) is a building on the outskirts of the former Savamala, Belgrade.
 It is located on the corner of Kraljevića Marka and Gavrila Principa Streets in Belgrade, Serbia.
 It was declared a cultural monument by the Cultural Heritage Preservation Institute of Belgrade on 9 May 1963.

 History

 In the early 19th century, Palilula and Savamala were the only suburbs inhabited predominantly by Serbs.
 The latter started from what is now Kraljevića Marka Street and encompassed the area around Zeleni venac, Bosanska (Gavrila Principa) and Abadžijska Streets (Narodnog fronta).
 During that time, Prince Miloš Obrenović received the Sava Embankment as a gift from the Turkish Pasha.
 Unsatisfied with its primitive settlements of single-story houses and dilapidated fishing huts, Miloš begun to transform the area in the hopes of turning Belgrade into a modern city.

 Reconstruction of the town proceed slowly.
 Prince Miloš declined Felber's suggestion to hire an architect from Vienna.
 Instead, he hired builders from Serbia.
 Though skilled and experienced craftsmen, the Serbian builders lacked engineering and architectural knowledge.
 The lack of a methodical city plan led individuals to purchase properties and construct houses—something the prince and his advisers had not foreseen.

-The exact period of Savamala's construction is unknown, although it may have been built at the time of the construction of Konak, the residence of Princess Ljubica.
+The exact period of Savamala's construction is unknown, although it may have been built at the time of the construction of Residence of Princess Ljubica.
 Reconstruction resulted in Savamala, which is now the centre of Serbian national, political, and economic life in Belgrade.
-Manak's House was one of the buildings the prince ordered to be preserved as the "indžiliri".
+The Manak House was one of the buildings the prince ordered to be preserved as the "indžiliri".
 Engineers demolished and created new streets throughout Savamala.

 According to legend, Prince Miloš Obrenović's tatar (post office) was located in this house.
 At the time no regulated posts or postal lines had been established.
 The mail transfer was performed by postmen on horses who were called Tatars.
 During their journey, Tatars had short stopovers at post stations where they would change horses, rest and eat.
-Postal stations were named after them, and according to tradition, Manak's House was on the line on which Tatars carried official letters and public documents.
+Postal stations were named after them, and according to tradition, Manak House was on the line on which Tatars carried official letters and public documents.
 The house was designed for the Turkish Aga Khan and his harem.

 The house was later bought by the Greek Manojlo Manak, who in the late 19th century had a bakery and a tavern on the ground-floor, and abided on the second floor.
 It was named after his cousin Manak Mihailović.

 A photograph at Belgrade City Museum shows an inscription with the name of Arsa Petrović, in front of which are tables on the sidewalk.
-Besides the interest of photographers, the layout of Manak's House was drawn by architect Štaudinger and graphic artist Luka Mladenović.
+Besides the interest of photographers, the layout of Manak House was drawn by architect Štaudinger and graphic artist Luka Mladenović.